PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 `compile_to_guppy()` API returns a `GeneratedGuppyProgram` artifact containing source, entry point, resolved QEC protocol implementations, measurement layout, and detector/observable metadata.
-Its `trace_qis()` and `build_dem()` methods use the same generated program and make the authoritative analysis route explicit.
+Its `trace_qis()` and `build_dem()` methods use the same generated program and make the traced analysis route explicit.
+Guppy emission consumes the shared physical plan plus retained structured block/control information; it is not generated by converting the direct TickCircuit back into Guppy.

 ## Relationship to existing code